Parable #1: New Cloth on an Old Coat:

 At the first in Messiah we die together to sin.
 We are buried in our old burial shroud.

 At death one of our four tzitzit wings (special blue tassels) that is part of our Tallit (our prayer shawl) is then cut off.
 This latter act demonstrates that we are no longer bound under the Law (the religious obligations of the living).
 The Messiah’s sacrifice is our sacrifice.
-He died to sins for us so that we might live again according to His righteousness.
+M’shicho (His [God’s] Messiah) died to sin for us so that we might live again according to God’s standard of righteousness.

 So now we have been released from the Law, having died to that by which we were bound.

 The point being the time for fasting is not during a wedding!
 Nor is it appropriate to wear old clothes to the wedding.
-Therefore, it is time for Modern Israel to accept the new set of vows that Adonai has provided that are unbreakable and last forever (this second time the marriage is based solely on the perfect virtue of Adonai).
+Therefore, it is time for modern Israel to accept the new set of vows that Adonai has provided that are unbreakable and will last forever (this second time the marriage is based solely on the unbreakable – perfect virtue of HaShem (1, 2).

 Then finally the Divine Groom (חָתָן-Chatan) and the people of Israel, the bride (כַּלָה-Kallah), can remarry without being caught up in the old business of a failed past relationship.
-Under the Chuppah of the new Tallit the old “out of love” couple will become the new “in love” couples that begins their new marital life with a new wonderful future!
+Under the Chuppah of the new Tallit the old ‘out of love’ couple will become the new ‘in love’ couple that begins their (our) *new marital life with a new wonderful future!
 Therefore it is written:

-“Therefore if anyone is in the Mashiach he is a new creation.
+“Therefore if anyone is in the Messiah he is a new creation.
 The old has passed away; see, the new is here!”

-Sons of the Chuppah (בְּנֵי הַחֻפָּה).
+Sons of the Chuppah (בני החפה).
 Many couples use a tallit to make their chuppah.
 The chuppah is attached to four poles, which can be held by four people (witnesses).
 It is considered a great honor to hold a chuppah pole, so this privilege is most often given only to those people who are very close friends to the couple getting married.
 The number four symbolizes a universal witness to the wedding (N-S-E-W).
-Regarding the witness to the second wedding covenant, the Brit Chadashah, the four best friends are identified as the testimony of the four Jewish Gospels (i.e. of Mattai, Markos, Lukas, and Yochanan).
+Regarding the witness to the second wedding covenant, the Brit Chadashah, the four good friends (sons of the chuppah) are identified as the testimony (glad tidings -besorah) of the four Jewish Gospels (i.e. Mattai, Markos, Lukas, and Yochanan).

-The chuppah symbolizes the new home that the bride and groom will soon be starting together.
-It is also said to be like the tent of Abraham and Sarah who excelled at fulfilling the mitzvah of Hachnasat Orchim (hospitality) and were always ready to receive visitors.
+The chuppah symbolizes the new home (household, family unit) that the bride and groom will soon be establishing together.
+It is also said to be like the tent of Abraham and Sarah who excelled at fulfilling the mitzvah of Hachnasat Orchim (hospitality) and were always ready to receive visitors in.

 The Tallit is a symbol, a garment, shroud, canopy, cloak, a prayer shawl which envelops the Jew both physically and spiritually, in prayer and praise, in joy and sorrow.
 The tallit is a special, sacred garment that can be used for an entire lifetime and never discarded.
 Most Jewish men own very few tallitot in their lifetimes.
-When a man dies, it is traditional that he be buried dressed only in his kittel, with his talllit draped over him (as was done with the Mashiach in His death; however, after His resurrection the Messiah chose (for the reasons stated above) to wear new clothes—a new tallit, kittel and tzitzit—and to leave His old clothes in the burial chamber.
+When a man dies, it is traditional that he be buried dressed only in his kittel, with his talllit draped over him (as was done with the Mashiach in his death; however, after his resurrection the Messiah chose (for the reasons stated above) to wear new clothes—a new tallit, kittel and tzitzit—and to leave his old clothes in his burial chamber.

 The One Heart:

 Anyone attending an orthodox synagogue today will see that the men wearing prayer shawls at all the major Jewish occasions: circumcision, bar mitzvah, bat mitzvah, a wedding, and for a burial.
-One, in the weddings some rabbis will wrap together the bride and groom by a single Tallit and offer a personal, private blessing including the priestly blessings for the couple (in Hebrew the Tallit represents the number 32, which is the number of fringes on the Tallit shawl.
-The number 32 is the numerical value for “heart” in Hebrew.
+Point one: in a Jewish wedding some rabbis will wrap together the bride and groom by a single Tallit and offer a personal, private blessing including the priestly blessings for the couple (in Hebrew the Tallit represents the number 32, which is the number of fringes on the Tallit shawl.
+Point two: the number 32 is the numerical value for “heart” in Hebrew.

 This means that the ”two” are wrapped in one heart (לב אחד).

-Two, the Tallit protects the scrolls of the Torah when they are moved.
-Three, the Tallit inspired the Jewish flag.
+Point three: the Tallit protects the scrolls of the Torah when they are moved.
+Point four: the Tallit inspired our Jewish flag.
 The flag of Israel is an unfurled prayer shawl with the Shield of David added.
-Four, again the dead are wrapped (*preserved and protected like the scrolls of the Torah) in the Tallit when they are buried.
+Point five: again the dead are wrapped (*preserved and protected like the scrolls of the Torah) in the Tallit when they are buried.
 After a ritual washing of the body, the body is dressed in a kittel and a tachrichim (תכריכים-white burial shrouds) and then a Tallit.
 One of the four tzitzit wings (special blue tassels) that is part of the Tallit (its prayer shawl) is then cut off.
 This latter act demonstrates that the person is no longer bound under the Law (the religious obligations of the living).

 הרי אתם אגרתנו הכתובה בלבנו, וכל אדם מכיר אותה וקורא אותה. רואים בברור שאתם אגרת המשיח הנעזרת על-ידינו – כתובה לא בדיו, אלא ברוח אלהים חיים, לא על לוחות אבן, אלא על לוחות של לב בשר. פ